galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >```
 {: .details }

-## A form driven Galaxy tool generator for programmers needing simple tools
+---

+## Summary so far
 {: .no_toc}

-- The ToolFactory is a Galaxy tool and can be found in the ToolShed.
-- It runs in Galaxy like any other tool.
-    - Except for one thing. **It is secured so that only administrative users are allowed to run it.**
-- It automates much of the work needed to prepare a new Galaxy tool using information provided by the script writer, on the ToolFactory form.
-- The ToolFactory can wrap any simple script that runs correctly on the command line with some small test input samples.
-- This is potentially handy for developers new to Galaxy, and to Galaxy users who are capable of correctly scripting for themselves.
+The ToolFactory is a Galaxy tool and can be found in the main ToolShed under the `tool-generators` category.
+It runs in Galaxy like any other tool but **It is secured so that only administrative users are allowed to run it.** It automates much of the work needed to prepare a new Galaxy tool using information provided by the script writer, on the ToolFactory form.
+The ToolFactory can wrap any simple script that runs correctly on the command line with some small test input samples.
+This is potentially handy for developers new to Galaxy, and to Galaxy users who are capable of correctly scripting for themselves.

 > ### {% icon comment %} Under the hood: